BitMaker-hub/NerdMiner_v2/README.md

 ## Developers
 ### Project guidelines
-- Current project was addapted to work with PlatformIO
+- Current project was adapted to work with PlatformIO
 - Current project works with ESP32-S3 but any ESP32 can be used.
 - Partition squeme should be build as huge app
 - All libraries needed shown on platform.ini